 The quantities I used make two generous servings, even as a main dish, but you can also use it as an appetizer for more people.
 I think they’ll make a great entertaining food and a super convenient lunch box meal.
 You can prepare in advance, store in the fridge and serve when guests arrive.
 I used one 4-5oz Alaskan salmon fillet, which I previously cooked on the stove in avocado oil.
 I buy the nori wraps from Whole Foods and I always get the roasted ones because if they are not roasted you will have to do it yourself and it’s not that fun (let’s just say I burnt few in the past).
 I used Kite Hill almond cream cheese with chives (the plain one is just as good), or you can use a home made nut cream cheese or normal cream cheese.
 I did not include in the recipe the cooking of the salmon, because you can use any cooked leftover salmon you have or you cook it in any way you want.

-How we serve this dish in our home:
+How we serve these salmon avocado nori rolls in our home:

 If you are not familiar with rolling nori sheets, please watch a tutorial online, there are plenty.
 The sushi rolling mat I use I bought at Whole Foods, but before I bought that I even rolled them using parchment paper.
 The below picture might help to see how I spread out the ingredients, although the nori sheet is a little wrinkled, because I took too long to take this picture.
 It still gave a perfectly fine roll.
 But you probably won’t need to take a picture of the process, so just go ahead and roll immediately after you add the filling.